 “I am not much of a shopper.
 You need to have a place for everything – if not, don’t get it.
 I was so happy with what Suzana did with the house that I haven’t had to add many things.
 The inspiration for colours came from the painting I got as a housewarming gift from a friend.
 It has a lot of thought and meaning in it: initials of all of us and blessings are hidden under the many layers.
 We didn’t bring many things with us from the U.S., but over the years I have carried over some things with a special meaning, like the silver tea set that has travelled across the Atlantic ocean with my husband’s grandparents from Scotland.”

-Amy’s love of batik is visible throughout the house.
+Amy’s love of batik and other local flavours is visible throughout the house.
 In the hands of Suzana an Ikea lamp got a batik shade, and an old footstool was reborn with a bright terracotta batik cover.

 “In the U.S. I would shop in thrift shops but here it’s not as easy.
 I love how Suzana managed to find some great second-hand things for us.
 I like it when things in my home have a story.”

 Amy used to travel a lot for work when I she was working in tourism industry and brought back mementos from her trips, like an Afghan rug they have hung on the wall.